 While these study tips may not guarantee perfect standardized test scores, they can give you confidence—and hopefully a few extra correct answers.
 We separated this list by ACT and SAT subjects, but many of the tips can apply to multiple subjects.
 Here's what you should know.

 What to do before the ACT or SAT

 - Don’t freak out.
 Easier said than done, I know, but even though these tests can be scary, freaking out will do you no good.
 (In fact, it might actively hurt your score.)
 Give yourself lots of time for test prep and planning.
 Also include self-care in your test-prep routine: meditate, eat well, and get plenty of sleep.
-Besides, the PSAT is much like the SAT, so if you are an American junior or senior, you’ve basically already taken the SAT once and survived—you can do it again!
-And taking a practice ACT (or three) can give you that same peace of mind.
+Besides, the PSAT is much like the SAT, so if you are a junior or senior, you’ve basically already taken the SAT once and survived—you can do it again!
+Taking a practice ACT (or three) can give you that same peace of mind.

 - Come up with a calming routine.
 Despite everything I said above, no one’s brain is ruled entirely by logic.
 Have a strategy for if you do start to lose it during the actual test.
 This could be anything from repeating a calming mantra, playing a snippet of a happy song in your head, or taking three deep breaths.
 Whatever it is, it should be silent and calming.
-To make a long tip short, come up with an instant anti-adrenaline shot before you take the SAT or ACT.
+To make a long tip short: come up with an instant anti-adrenaline shot before you take the SAT or ACT.

 - Eat breakfast.
 Even if your nerves are running wild and it feels like you can’t eat a thing, try to down something.
 Don’t make yourself sick, of course, but at least attempt to get something healthy in your stomach.
 Also remember that hunger can become a distraction when you’re taking the test.
-Ideally, your breakfast will be something with complex carbs and protein, so you’ll be fueled all morning (without getting a sugar high).
+Ideally, your breakfast will be something with complex carbs and protein, so you’ll be fueled all morning without getting a sugar high.
 Go for things like multigrain cereal, avocado toast, low-sugar oatmeal, an egg-white omelet, or fruit.

 ACT English and SAT Reading tips